|Degree awarded||Bachelor of Science (B.Sc.)|

 D) You will study a foreign language.
 Our subject-specific language programmes are studied alongside the degree subject and allow you to develop language skills, technical vocabulary and gain fundamental knowledge of the economic system in the relevant region of your chosen language.
-You will, moreover, complete at least one transferable skills course offered by the Centre for Key Competencies.
+You will, moreover, complete at least one transferable skills course offered by the Centre for Careers and Competencies.

 Academic entry requirements

 To apply for this degree programme you need a recognised university entrance qualification, e.g. the German Abitur or an equivalent qualification.

 You will need German language skills at level B2 CEFR or higher to study this degree programme, as that is the main language of instruction for this programme.
 Therefore, you will have to provide a recognised German language certificate such as DSH-1 or TestDaF 3×4 with your application, unless German was the language of instruction for your secondary school education (e.g. Abitur at a German international school).